 David joined Watsi on December 31st, 2013.
-Five years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation traveled 8,500 miles to support Srey Pin, an 18-month-old baby girl from Cambodia, to fund burn contracture surgery so she can use her hands.
+Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 8,800 miles to support Srey Pin, an 18-month-old baby girl from Cambodia, to fund burn contracture surgery so she can use her hands.

 David has funded healthcare for 74 patients in 12 countries.